 Fulcis heyday was between 1979 and 1981.
-He made a number of other films right up until his death in 1996, however these are substantially less interesting.
+He made a number of other films right up until his death in 1996 but these are substantially less interesting.
 During this period, Fulci was suffering for poor health due to diabetes, which led to financial problems.
 He had also had a bitter split with his regular screenwriter Dardano Sacchetti and was having difficulty attracting financing.
 The works he did produce seem watered down copies of the ferocious originals he delivered in his heyday.
-Aenigma demonstrates that Fulci has certainly not stopped delivering gore effects but the effort also seems more indifferent hackwork than anything else.
+Aenigma demonstrates that Fulci has certainly not stopped delivering gore effects but the effort also seems far more like indifferent hackwork than his earlier films.

 Lucio Fulci was always the low-rent cousin of Dario Argento and his works seem to go tattily where Argento had broken ground.
 Aenigma is fairly much a copy of Argentos Suspiria (1977) a near plotless film about a series of outlandish novelty deaths occurring in a girls boarding school.
-Fulci borrows the same set-up here and as rationalisation, this has been bizarrely married to the premise of Richard Franklins Patrick (1978) about a coma patient who psychically reaches out to exact revenge from a hospital bed.
-(Patrick is a film that seems to have had a following in Italy, which also produced Patrick Still Lives (1980), an unauthorised sequel).
+Fulci borrows the same set-up here.
+As a rationalisation, this has been bizarrely married to the premise of Richard Franklins Patrick (1978) about a coma patient who psychically reaches out to exact revenge from a hospital bed.
+(Patrick seems to have had a following in Italy the Italians also produced Patrick Still Lives (1980), an unauthorised sequel).

 Lucio Fulcis other films are: Perversion Story (1969), Lizard in a Womans Skin (1971), Dont Torture the Duckling (1972), Dracula in the Provinces (1975), The Psychic (1977), Zombie Flesh Eaters (1979), City of the Living Dead/Gates of Hell (1980), The Beyond/The Seven Doors to Death (1981), The Black Cat (1981), The House By the Cemetery (1981), The New York Ripper (1981), Manhattan Baby/Eye of the Evil Dead/The Possessed (1982), Conquest (1983), Rome 2072 A.D.
 (1983), Murderock (1984), The Devils Honey/Dangerous Obsession (1986), Touch of Death/When Alice Broke the Mirror (1988), Zombi 3 (1988), Demonia (1990), Nightmare Concert (1990), Voices from Beyond (1991) and Door to Silence (1992).